 I really like Github Pages to host static webpages.
 Static in this case means the files are generated at build time (so once when you publish a new version), instead of every time like with a wordpress website.
 One of the main benefits is that it results in a blazing fast website.

 A lot of websites that are running on Github Pages are actually just a bunch of markdown files that get converted to html by Jekyll.
 Jekyll is run on every repository that uses Github Pages, unless you explicitly disable it.

 Jekyll is build in ruby, and if you have ruby installed you can also use your local ruby installation to start live reload.

 Use docker to live reload

 I’m not a ruby expert, nor do I want to install any tools that I don’t know how they work.
-I already had docker installed, so I figured out what was the most convenient way to enable live reload for my blog.
-This will probably work for most jekyll project but you might have to tweak some things.
+I already had docker installed, so I figured out it was the most convenient way to enable live reload for my blog.
+This will probably work for most jekyll projects but you might have to tweak some things.

 A Gemfile described the needed dependencies, I use this file for the current blog.
 You need to add this file to your repository to be able to run Jekyll “locally”.